plumber-cd/argocd-autoscaler/DESIGN.md

 Shard represents a cluster managed by ArgoCD Application Controller.

-- `.uid` - unique identifier of the shard.
+- `.uid` - unique identifier of the shard (i.e. UID of the secret).
-- `.id` - identifier of the shard, not guaranteed to be unique and mostly used for human readability in logs and metrics.
+- `.id` - identifier of the shard (i.e. name of the secret), not guaranteed to be unique and mostly used for human readability in logs and metrics.
-- `.namespace` - a namespace where this shard was found in
+- `.namespace` - a namespace where this shard was found in.
-- `.name` - a name of the shard as seen in the ArgoCD i.e. name of destination cluster
+- `.name` - a name of the shard as seen in the ArgoCD i.e. name of the destination cluster.
-- `.server` - a url of the destination server as seen in the ArgoCD for this shard
+- `.server` - a URL of the destination server as seen in the ArgoCD for this shard.

 ### Metric Value